 One or a few people in our lives are most likely pursuing their dreams/goals.
-And although we are used to this idea of people pursuing lives they want most, I know from personal experience that we may not necessarily understand what that really means.
+And although we are used to this idea of people pursuing the lives they want most, I know from personal experience that we may not necessarily understand what that really means.

-In this post I want to discuss some of the changes that take place in the life of a person determined to pursue their calling.
+In this post, I want to discuss some of the changes that take place in the life of a person determined to pursue their calling.
 And this won’t just include those who pursue their goals as entrepreneurs.
 But also those who seek to become industry professionals while building a career working for others.

 So, without wasting any more time, here are 5 things that change when you fully commit to pursuing your goals daily.

-Every focused person pursuing important goals knows the importance managing their time.
+Every focused person pursuing important goals knows the importance of managing their time.
 A day that is spent NOT working on one’s goals, is a day that progress has not been made.
-And if you sum up all these days, you get weeks, months or even years of the same reality you told yourself you didn’t want.
+And if you sum up all these days, you get weeks, months, or even years of the same reality you told yourself you didn’t want.

 Once a person realizes that how they spend their time directly affects the goals they seek to attain… then they begin making more intentional decisions about what they do with their time.

 They often refrain from making spontaneous or impulse decisions.
 And even more often than that, they make plans for how they will spend their days.